Gyoo/LiveSplit.SplitsBet/README.md

 ### Adds

-- Setting : Limit of scores to show at the end of a split (from 1 to 10)
+- Setting: Limit of scores to show at the end of a split (from 1 to 10)
-- Setting : Use global time as bet value instead of segment time
+- Setting: Use global time as bet value instead of segment time
-- Setting : Use Game Time instead of Real Time
+- Setting: Use Game Time instead of Real Time
 - SplitsBet should be auto-updated with the Update Manager from now on

 ### Known Bugs